 The media player may use a raw mezzanine file to transcode video or audio files at quality levels specific to the needs of certain environments.
 An XSD will validate this element as optional, but a mezzanine file is required in ad-stitched executions and whenever a publisher requires it.
 If no mezzanine file is available, this element may be excluded; however, publishers that require it may ignore the VAST response when not provided.
-If an ad is rejected for this reason, error code 406 is available to communicate the error when an <Error> URI and macro are provided.
+If an ad is rejected for this reason, error code 406 is available to communicate the error when an << rv>